Artificial butter flavoring: Butter-flavoring controversy

 The lung disease bronchiolitis obliterans is attributed to prolonged exposure to diacetyl, e.g. in an industrial setting.
 Workers in several factories that manufacture artificial butter flavoring have been diagnosed with bronchiolitis obliterans, a rare and serious disease of the lungs.
 The disease has been called "popcorn worker's lung" or "popcorn lung" because it was first seen in former workers of a microwave popcorn factory in Missouri, but NIOSH refers to it by the more general term "flavorings-related lung disease".
 It has also been called "flavorings-related bronchiolitis obliterans" or diacetyl-induced bronchiolitis obliterans.
 People who work with flavorings that include diacetyl are at risk for flavorings-related lung disease, including those who work in popcorn factories, restaurants, other snack food factories, bakeries, candy factories, margarine and cooking spread factories, and coffee processing facilities.

 In the year 2000, eight cases of bronchiolitis obliterans were detected in former employees of a microwave popcorn plant.
 Many of these individuals had initially been misdiagnosed as having other pulmonary diseases such as COPD and asthma.
 NIOSH investigated the worksite and suggested that artificial butter flavoring containing diacetyl was the most likely causative agent for the cases of bronchiolitis obliterans.
 Follow up investigations at the plant revealed that 25% of employees had abnormal spirometry exams.
 The plant effectively implemented changes reducing air concentrations of diacetyl by 1 to 3 orders of magnitude in the years following.
 A stabilization of respiratory symptoms was seen after this point in those who had been exposed to high levels of diacetyl.
 However, declines in lung function as measured by spirometry continued.
 Other studies also found cases of bronchiolitis obliterans in workers at 4 other microwave popcorn production facilities.
 Additionally further studies have demonstrated a large increase in abnormal spirometry values in workers exposed to flavoring chemicals with a clear dose-response relationship.

 In 2006, the International Brotherhood of Teamsters and the United Food and Commercial Workers petitioned the U.S. OSHA to promulgate an emergency temporary standard to protect workers from the deleterious health effects of inhaling diacetyl vapors.
 The petition was followed by a letter of support signed by more than 30 prominent scientists.
 On January 21, 2009, OSHA issued an advance notice of proposed rulemaking for regulating exposure to diacetyl.
 The notice requests respondents to provide input regarding adverse health effects, methods to evaluate and monitor exposure, the training of workers.
 That notice also solicited input regarding exposure and health effects of acetoin, acetaldehyde, acetic acid and furfural.

-Two bills in the California Legislature seek to ban the use of diacetyl.
+In 2007, two bills in the California Legislature sought to ban the use of diacetyl.
+The bills died in the Senate.

 In 2012, Wayne Watson, a regular microwavable popcorn consumer for years, was awarded US$7.27 million in damages from a federal jury in Denver, which decided his lung disease was caused by the chemicals in microwave popcorn and that the popcorn's manufacturer, Gilster-Mary Lee Corporation, and the grocery store that sold it should have warned him of its dangers.